ericnewton/many-lives/README.md

 dependencies, build and execute.

-Even with copious references to online documentation, I had the Scala version running in a couple hours, starting with downloading Scala3, IntelliJ, etc.
+Even with copious references to online documentation, I had the Scala version running in a couple hours, starting with downloading Scala, IntelliJ, etc.

 ### Java

 This is the language I use every day for work.
 There were no suprises
 here: I could write Java quickly.
-I used IntelliJ even though I was unfamiliar with it, because I couldn't be bothered to fetch eclipse for so little code.
+I used IntelliJ even though I was unfamiliar with it, because I couldn't be bothered to fetch my usual editor (eclipse) for so little code.

 But I probably spent half my time wrestling with maven.
 I just wanted to use the Immutable data structures from guava to write my